maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

 ## Heading

 My edition was published by Virago in 2015, as part of their modern classics series.
 The beautiful cover was artfully designed by XXX.
 They say that one should never judge a book by its cover, but I have to admit that the cover was one of the main reasons why I decided to buy this book.
-Luckily I really enjoyed the story on the inside too.
+Fortunately, I enjoyed the story on the inside too.

 It really looks like the title of the book, in this case *Rebecca*, is integrated in the overall design.
 You almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.
 This is actually quite clever as the character that gave her name to the title is not actually present in the book, just a ghost haunting every page and scene.
 In a way, she is a part of the background, almost invisible until you notice her and then you can never unsee or forget her again.
 Just like the title.